maayan-t8/markdown-site/public/raw/projects.md

 Date: 2025-12-21
 ---

-This markdown site is open source and built to be extended.
+This markdown framework is open source and built to be extended.
 Here is what ships out of the box.

 ## Core Features